Extension from Precoloured Sets of Edges: Introduction

-The obvious relationship between edge-precolouring and its vertex counterpart --- in which we can see edge-precolouring extension of~$G$ as vertex-precolouring extension in its line graph~$L(G)$ --- yields immediate implications.
-For us, the distance between two edges in~$G$ is their corresponding distance in~$L(G)$, i.e., the number of \emph{vertices} contained in a shortest path in~$G$ between any of their end-vertices.
+The obvious relationship between edge-precolouring and its vertex counterpart --- in which we can see edge-precolouring extension of~$G$ as vertex-precolouring extension in its line graph $L(G)$ --- yields immediate implications.
+For us, the distance between two edges in~$G$ is their corresponding distance in $L(G)$, i.e., the number of \emph{vertices} contained in a shortest path in~$G$ between any of their end-vertices.
 A \emph{distance-$t$ matching} is a set of edges having pairwise distance greater than $t$.
 (This means that a matching is a distance-$1$ matching, while an induced matching is a distance-$2$ matching.
 Any set of edges is a distance-$0$ matching.)
 We point out the following consequence of a result of Albertson \cite[Thm.~4]{Alb98} (see Subsection~\ref{sub:background}) and Vizing's theorem.
-This consequence is in two senses a weaker statement than that of Conjecture~\ref{conj:main}.

 \begin{proposition} \mbox{}\\* Let~$G$ be a multigraph with maximum degree $\Delta(G)$ and maximum multiplicity $\mu(G)$.
 Using the palette $\MK=[\Delta(G)+\mu(G)+1]$, any precoloured distance-$3$ matching can be extended to a proper edge-colouring of all of~$G$. \end{proposition}